matter-labs/zinc/README.md

 Variables are immutable by default unless declared with `mut` keyword.

-All variables must be named with scoping: scoping can be recursively introduced by conditionals and loops.
+All variables must be named with scoping: scoping can be recursively introduced by conditionals and loops (tbd).

 __Implementation details__: variables will have the following meta-information collected by the compiler: